FallOutChonny/react-starter-boilerplate/README.md

 When you start a new react project, you need to do a lot of settings:

-1. Configure `redux` store and middlewares.
+1. `redux` store and middlewares as the state management.
-2. Configure `webpack` for development and production.
+2. `webpack` config for development and production.
-3. If you want to enable hot-reload for dev, you have to setup `react-hot-loader`.
+3. Enable Hot-reload.
+4. Configure `babel`, `eslint`, `jest` and more...
-4. If project become large, you need to setup `happypack`, `webpack-dll-plugin` to reduce webpack rebuild time.
+5. If project become larger, you need to setup some plugins such as `happypack`, `webpack-dll-plugin` to reduce webpack build time.

-4. You have to optimize the performance in production.
+And once app is online, you have to optimize the performance in production.

 All of the settings are very complicated, and if you want to go server-side rendering, it will be more complicated.